 5.To preserve the autonomy of the NOC and resist pressure including political, religious and economic

 6.To formulate opinions and convey to the IOC

-To see the Memorandum and Articles of OCI please click here
+To see the Constitution of The Olympic Council of Ireland please click here